all-of-us/ImportFhirJson/ResourceFixes.md

 can have a `suppotingInformation` with a `reference` field that needs adjusted (can be multiple supportingInformation) has a `medication` field, which may have a medicationReference that needs adjusted may have a `dosage` field, that may have a `site` field which may have a `siteReference` field that needs adjusted

+## Practicioner
+can have a `practitionerRole` field which may have a `managingOrganization` field, `location` field, `healthcareService` field that all need adjusted can have a `qualification` field which may have an `issuer` field that needs adjusted
+	had to check if identifier is null in addition to empty..
+This fix needs applied to STU3 as well